Class of 1971

 After our 45th reunion, when we entered a cake mix and tub of frosting in the Booster Club's Cake Auction and bought it back for $15,000, we decided we needed to work toward a more lasting and enduring gift.
 We accepted the realization that we were reaching that retirement and fixed income stage of life and would soon be limited in the impact we could continue to make.
 You know, that we're getting really old.
 At the following fall party class meetings, the plans to raise $25,000 for a scholarship investment and endowment were hatched and have now come full circle to completion.
 We wanted to have something that would live on annually, in the class's name, long after we are gone.

-The Class of 1971's scholarship is a $1,000 scholarship and is designated for a senior who is planning to enter one of the trades.
-It is our honor to present the first annual Class of 1971's scholarship to Katherine Bizak and we wish her all the best in the future."
+The Class of 1971's scholarship is a $1,000 scholarship and is designated for a senior who is planning to enter one of the trades."

 I will be forever grateful to you all for your support and generosity in the fundraising efforts for this project.
 Thank you MHS Class of 1971.
 Well done!